 What do you look for in corporate partners?

-Christina: If we find a great corporation with opportunities for multiple points of engagement, that’s doing well from a revenue perspective, and that could be a major donor for several years for us, and all of those pieces look great, but that corporation doesn’t align with our core values at Prevent Blindness Texas, that’s not a partnership we’ll pursue.
+Christina: If we find a great corporation with opportunities for multiple points of engagement, doing well from a revenue perspective, and could be a major donor for several years for us and all of those pieces look great, but that corporation doesn’t align with our core values at Prevent Blindness Texas, that’s not a partnership we’ll pursue.
 Nonprofits have to resist the temptation to think that all money is good money.
 We want to be protective of our brand because equity, true inclusion and access for all is very core to who we are and who we serve.